-Study links social, community factors with hospital readmissionsMay 5th, 2014 in Health /
+Study links social, community factors with hospital readmissionsMay 5, 2014 in Medicine & Health / Health

 Factors like the level of poverty in a neighborhood, living alone, and age affect a patient's chances of being readmitted to a hospital after discharge, even after possible variations in quality of care in the hospital have been taken into account.